lmfit/uncertainties/doc/user_guide.rst

 >>> print(square)
 0.040+/-0.004

-When adding two Variables, the uncertainty in the result is the quadrature sum (square-root of the sum of squares) of the uncertainties of the two Variables:
+When adding two uncorrelated :class:`UFloat` objects, the standard deviation in the resulting :class:`UFloat` object is the quadrature sum (square-root of the sum of squares) of the standard deviations of the two input :class:`UFloat` objects.

 >>> x = ufloat(20, 4)
 >>> y = ufloat(12, 3)
 >>> print(x+y)
 32.0+/-5.0

+Note that calls :func:`ufloat` create :class:`UFloat` objects which have no correlation to any previously created :class:`UFloat` objects.
-We can check that error propagation when adding two independent variables (using the abbreviation `.s` for the standard error):
+We can check the correctness of the error propagation for adding two uncorrelated :class:`UFloat` objects:

 >>> from math import sqrt
 >>> (x+y).s == sqrt(x.s**2 + y.s**2)
 True

-Multiplying two Variables will properly propagate those uncertainties too:
+We can also multiply two :class:`UFloat` objects:

 >>> print(x*y)
 240.0+/-76.83749084919418
 >>> (x*y).s == (x*y).n *  sqrt((x.s/x.n)**2 + (y.s/y.n)**2 )
 True

-But note that adding a Variable to itself does not add its uncertainties in quadrature, but are simply scaled:
+However, consider the behavior when we add a :class:`UFloat` object to itself:

 >>> print(x+x)
 40.0+/-8.0
 >>> print(3*x + 10)
 70.0+/-12.0

-It is important to understand that calculations done with Variable know about the correlation between the Variables.
-Variables created with :func:`ufloat` (and  :func:`ufloat_fromstr`) are completely uncorrelated with each other, but are known to be completely correlated with themselves.
-This means that
+In this case the resulting standard deviation is not the quadrature sum of the standard deviation on the inputs.
+This is because the :class:`UFloat` ``x`` is correlated with itself so the error propagation must be handled accordingly.
+This begins to demonstrate that calculations performed using :class:`UFloat` objects are aware of correlations between :class:`UFloat` objects.
+Consider the behavior in these two simple examples:

 >>> x = ufloat(5, 0.5)
 >>> y = ufloat(5, 0.5)